Employer Wage Incentive - Workforce Expansion

 Recent Post-secondary Graduates:

--Jobs must be related to the employee’s field of study.
+-Jobs must be related to the employee’s field of study, and be

 -For unemployed individuals who are EI eligible, duration is 40 weeks.